zlehmann/js-object-oriented-bind-call-apply-readme-v-000/README.md

 function that we then assign to the variable `newGreet`.
 Invoking `newGreet` shows that the `this` object is bound to `sally`.

-Note that the original `greet` function is unchanged, as shown by directly invoking our original `greet` function. `bind` does not change our original function.
-Instead, it copies the function, and sets the copied function's `this` context to whatever is passed through as an argument to bind.
+Note that the original `greet` function is unchanged. `bind` does not change it.
+Instead, `bind` copies the function, and sets the copied function's `this` context to whatever is passed through as an argument.

-We _could_ use bind and invoke immediately:
+We can actually use bind and invoke immediately:

 ```js
 greet.bind(sally)('Bob');